 We were thrilled to be seated at the perfect corner table to watch the sunset and celebrate Kent’s birthday.
 And what a sunset it was!

-After dinner Kent took this great shot of Executive Chef Craig Strong in Studio’s beautiful kitchen (yes, I’ve been in it).
+After dinner Kent took this great shot of Executive Chef Craig Strong in Studio’s beautiful kitchen.
 Shot through the window, you can see a private dining area called the Chef’s Table.
 Now that could be fun.

 Treasure Island Beach

 Nicely de-stressed, we packed up our bags and drove home.
-It was hard to leave.
-What a glorious few days it was.
-The good news is it’s close to home.
-We just have to get out of the house and down to the beach more often.
+It was hard to leave but what a glorious few days it was.
+We have to get out of the house and down to the beach more often.
 These pictures will remind us do to just that.